inclyc/inclyc/README.md

 Previously working on the open source RISC-V compiler backend, clang semantic analysis, scalar optimizations.

-Currently working for an auto-vectorization backend for some architecture, in LLVM (closed source).
+Currently, I'm contributing to an LLVM backend for SIMD instructions support.
+I have written nearly all the code for this project.

 Also some experimental projects just played for fun, e.g.